lrh2000/StackRot/README.md

  [mt]: https://docs.kernel.org/6.4/core-api/maple_tree.html

-In essence, the maple tree is composed of maple nodes.
-Throughout this article, it is assumed that the maple tree has only a single root node, which can contain a maximum of 16 intervals.
-Each interval can either represent a gap or point to a VMA.
-Thus, no gaps are allowed between two intervals.
+At its core, a maple tree is made up of maple nodes.
+While the tree's structure may be complex, it's important to note that this complexity has nothing to do with the StackRot bug.
+Therefore, throughout this article, it is assmued that the maple tree consists of only one node, i.e., the root node.

+This root node can contain up to 16 intervals.
+These intervals may either represent a gap or point to a VMA.
+As gaps also count as intervals, all intervals are connected sequentially, resulting in the need for only 15 endpoints, also known as pivots, within the node's structure.
+Note that the leftmost endpoint and the rightmost endpoint are omitted, as they can be retrieved from the parent node.

 ```c
 struct maple_range_64 {